platformsh/platformsh-docs/src/administration/integrations/gluescript.md

 >
 > GlueScript scripts currently do not "live in Git".
 They are project wide, and don't belong to a specific branch.
 But it is a good practice to consider that whatever you put there in your `master` branch will be what will have been posted to the API.
 Later we will introduce a more robust management mechanism.

-#### Custom Slack integration
+#### Example: Custom Slack integration

-For example, the GlueScript can perform a custom Slack integration as follows:
+For example, a GlueScript can perform a custom Slack integration as follows:

 ```javascript
 var message = activity.text;